kirsho/Singularity/Intro2Singularity.md

 This tuto also works on win10 thanx to WSL.
 I haven't done any test on macOS.

-- get WSL (Windows Subsystem for Linux) from the microsoft store if you aren't on a linux distribution.
+- Get WSL (Windows Subsystem for Linux) from the microsoft store if you aren't on a linux distribution.

 - Follow instructions from [Apptainer](https://apptainer.org/docs/user/main/quick_start.html)
 The lines bellow works for my pc.
 Please read the doc, and adapt it to your setup.